 This free website's biggest source of support is when you use any of these links, especially this link directly to it at Adorama in black or in silver, or directly to it at Amazon or at eBay when you get anything, regardless of the country in which you live.
 It helps me keep adding to this free website when you get yours through those links — but I receive nothing for my efforts if you buy elsewhere.
 Thanks for your support!
 Ken.

-More important, the pictures are much better than from the LEICA M9.
-The LEICA M typ.
-240's colors are far, far better than the ghastly colors produced by the M9.
-The M typ.
-240 makes decent enough color right out of the camera as JPGs, while the only way to get usable color from the M9 was to shoot in DNG and use Aperture.
+The M typ 240 makes decent enough color right out of the camera as JPGs, while the only way to get usable color from the M9 was to shoot in DNG and use Aperture.

 This review is intended for LEICA owners.
 If you do not already own and shoot the LEICA, you might want to start at the Compared section to get your bearings.
-The LEICA M typ.
-240 is a one-of a kind camera, completely different from any other camera ever made.
+The LEICA M typ 240 is a one-of a kind camera, completely different from any other camera ever made.
 It is not simply a little of this and a little of that.
 If you just want great pictures, get a Fuji X100S for people and travel, or a Canon 5D Mark III and some great lenses for ultimate speed, flexibility and image quality.
 The LEICA is for the man who deserves more than just great pictures.

 Real-time through-the-lens viewing, composing and focusing with the electronic finder.
 For the first time ever in a LEICA or LEICA M we can see what we're actually going to get in our picture, even with ultrawide lenses.

-Much, much better color rendition than the M9.
+Much, much better color rendition than the M9 when shot as JPG.

 Much, much better auto white balance.
 For the first time in a digital LEICA as of firmware version 2 of October 2013, auto WB works fine.